Full size bed quilts are of course the best showcase for our craft.

 The “dragon’s tail” quilting in the centre of the small and large plain squares, and around the final border is also of my own design.

 The pattern for a single Solitaire block is now available, but not currently for the whole quilt.
-Do enquire if you would be interested in purchasing it when completed.

 The pattern for the Provencal Sampler quilt IS now available from my Shop.